Safe country of origin

 • United States of America

-* Some groups are exempted from the designation of safe country of origin, cases will be dealt with in Track 4 (for example: LGBT persons in Trinidad and Tobago, Tunisia, Senegal, Jamaica, Brazil, Armenia and Morocco).
+* Some groups or regions are exempted from the designation of safe country of origin.
+These cases will be handled in Track 4 (for example: LGBTQI+ persons in Trinidad and Tobago, Tunisia, Senegal, Jamaica, Brazil, Armenia and Morocco or the exclusion of Abkhazia and South Ossetia in Georgia).

-Following the coup that took place in Tunisia in the summer of 2021, numerous Regional Courts requested the Secretary of State to reassess the designation of Tunisia as a safe country of origin.[13]
-On 20 December 2021, the Secretary of State announced that Tunisia would remain a safe country of origin because the short thematic official message of 14 December 2021 shows that the political events in Tunisia have not led to (major) changes in the security and human rights situation.
+Following the coup d’état that took place in Tunisia in the summer of 2021, numerous Regional Courts requested that the State Secretary reassess the designation of Tunisia as a safe country of origin.[12]
+On 20 December 2021, State Secretary announced that Tunisia would remain a safe country of origin because the short thematic official message of 14 December 2021 shows that the political events in Tunisia have not led to (major) changes in the security and human rights situation.

 Application of the concept of safe country of origin

-The Secretary of State can designate a country as a safe country of origin, while exempting specific groups such as LGBT individuals or women or specific areas such as the union territory of Jammu and Kashmir in India.
-According to the Council of State, exempting specific areas is only allowed if there is a clear dividing line between the safe and no-safe part of the country.[14]
-In these cases, the safe country of origin-concept and the fast rejection Track 2 cannot be regarded as such for a specific group or people from a specific area.
-Those belonging to this group are not faced with an increased burden of proof.
+The State Secretary can designate a country as a safe country of origin, while exempting specific groups such as LGBTQI+ individuals or women, or specific areas such as the union territory of Jammu and Kashmir in India.
+According to the Council of State, exempting specific areas is only allowed if there is a clear dividing line between the safe and not-safe part of the country.[13]
+In these cases, the safe country of origin-concept does not apply and those belonging to this group or region do not have a higher burden of proof.
+The asylum request is handled in Track 4.

 [1] Article 30b(1)(b) Aliens Act.